 Unlike more tolerant governments in neighboring states, Saudi Arabia imposes strict laws.
-While some of them serve as deterrents (punishment for rape ranges from a jail term and heavy fines to beheading) others are equivalent to restriction of religious freedom.
-For example, possession of Bibles and religious symbols is prohibited and the gathering of non-Muslim religious groups is subject to harsh punishments.
+While some serve as deterrents (punishment for rape ranges from a jail term and heavy fines to beheading), others are equivalent to restriction of religious freedom.
+For example, possessing Bibles and religious symbols is prohibited, and the gathering of non-Muslim religious groups is subject to harsh punishments.
 Even certain baby names are disallowed.

 Just like anywhere else, OFWs in Saudi Arabia feel homesick not only because of their distance from their families but also plenty of things that are not accessible such as eating pork delicacies and consumption of liquor on most premises.

 In many cases, Filipinos have become victims of various forms of abuse in Saudi Arabia.
-A 13-year-old Filipina victim of human trafficking suffered horrific burns after she was scaled by her employer.
-There’s a pitiful sight when employers are enjoying meals in a restaurant but the helper was left to wait hungrily while looking after the couple’s baby.
+A 13-year-old Filipina victim of human trafficking suffered horrific burns after her employer scaled her.
+There’s a pitiful sight when employers enjoy meals in a restaurant but the helper is left to wait hungrily while looking after the couple’s baby.

-Seemingly arbitrary inspections make Filipinos and other travelers to Saudi Arabia feel nervous.
-Bringing pornographic photos or videos through electronic devices can lead to confiscation of gadgets or possibly heavier fines.
+Seemingly random inspections make Filipinos and other travelers to Saudi Arabia feel nervous.
+Bringing pornographic photos or videos through electronic devices can lead to the confiscation of gadgets or possibly heavier fines.
 The use of bootleg software is also subject to penalties.
-While this regulation is normally implemented across airports globally, the extra layer of security checks can easily make a weary traveler worry more.
+While this regulation is normally implemented across airports globally, the extra security checks can easily make a weary traveler worry more.